Ends-Means-Process Model

 What is the EMP Model and Why Should I Use It?

-The EMP model is to help attorneys and other providers apply the facts they’ve gathered from their client to see whether they are a victim of severe form of trafficking in persons as defined in the statute and regulations.
+The EMP model helps attorneys and other providers assess whether a client is a victim of a severe form of trafficking in persons as defined in statute and regulations.

-Many advocates are familiar with red flag indicators or checklists utilized in an attempt to identify whether an individual has been trafficked.
-However, over-reliance on these indicators has led to misidentification and sometimes, increased denials of certain types of cases.
-The EMP model was created to help minimize denials of severe form of trafficking in persons cases.
+While many advocates are familiar with red flag indicators or checklists for identifying trafficking, over-reliance on these tools can lead to misidentification and increased denials of certain cases.
+The EMP model was created to help minimize case denials based on severe form of trafficking in persons.
 This model helps clearly identify the facts legally relevant to the trafficking victimization and also helps identify any gaps in the facts so that attorneys can conduct a second client interview with a tailored focus.
-The boxes at the top can be utilized to store and sort the facts, while the checkboxes below help you to match the facts with the legal definition of severe form of trafficking.

 How Do I Use It?

-In creating the EMP model, CAST’s Training and Technical Assistance team flipped the traditional Action-Means-Purpose/Process-Means-Ends model to focus on the intentional actions the perpetrator took to put the victim in a situation of involuntary servitude, debt bondage, and/or sex trafficking.
+In creating the EMP model, CAST’s Training and Technical Assistance team reversed the traditional Action-Means-Purpose/Process-Means-Ends model to focus on the actions taken by the perpetrator to place the victim in situations of involuntary servitude, debt bondage, peonage, slavery, and/or sex trafficking.

 Additional Analysis Tips

-- Human trafficking analysis gets easier with more practice and seeing a wide variety of cases.
-With time, the EMP model analysis will become intuitive.
+• Analyzing human trafficking cases becomes easier with experience.
+With time, the EMP model will become more intuitive.

 Republication Information

-All materials provided by CAST, including advisories and other resources, are protected by copyright and cannot be republished without express permission from CAST.
-Our materials are made freely accessible thanks to OVC and OVW grants, and we are committed to ensuring they remain accessible to all.
-We strictly prohibit placing any of our materials behind a paywall.
-For detailed guidelines on republication, please review our official guidelines.
+All CAST-provided materials, including advisories and resources, are protected by copyright and cannot be republished without express permission.
+These materials are made freely accessible thanks to OVC and OVW grants.
+They must remain accessible to all and cannot be placed behind a paywall.
+For more information, please review our Republication Guidelines.